spessasus/spessasynth_core/docs/spessa-synth-processor/event-types.md

 by adding, removing or changing sound banks, or when a MIDI with an embedded sound bank is loaded.
 Note that this is the recommended way of retrieving the preset list, rather than loading the sound bank manually.

-- `presetList`: `array` - The sound bank preset list.
-Each item is an object:
+The event data is the preset list.
+Each item is a preset list entry:

-    - `presetName`: `string` - The name of the preset.
+- The properties of a [MIDI Patch](midi-patch.md).
-    - `program`: `number` - The MIDI program number.
-Ranges from 0 to 127.
+- `name`: `string` - The name of the preset.
-    - `bank`: `number` - The bank number of the preset.
-Ranges from 0 to 127.
+- `isAnyDrums`: `boolean` - if this preset is a drum preset. *This is the correct way of distinguishing between drum and melodic presets.

 ### `allControllerReset`